markotoplak/orange-widgetDebugging/readme.txt

 Additional flags that can be used in debugWidgets.py:

+- sendmail
-- sendmail: specify this flag if you want to notify the authors (specified in the schemas using "contact: name1 name2) in case exceptions happen while testing the script
+  use this flag if you want to notify the authors (specified in the schemas using "contact: name1 name2) in case exceptions happen while testing the script

+- verbose
-- verbose: specify this if you want to see in the output file ("schema_name.txt") a detailed information on what was clicked, changed, selected while performing the test
+  use this flag if to include a detailed information on what was clicked, changed, selected while performing the test in the output report file (schema_name.txt)

+- Verbose
-- Verbose: speficy this if you want to see even more details on what is going on while testing - writes also passing and processing of signals between widgets
+  like above, but includes even more details on what is going on while testing - writes also passing and processing of signals between widgets

+- changes=X
-- changes=X : you can specify a custom number of changes (X) that will be tested while runing the schema (default: 2000)
+  you can specify a custom number of changes (X) that will be tested while runing the schema (default: 2000)